shilpamadini/sparkify/README.md

 To analyze the song play data in its raw form requires to look at data in multiple files and mapping song data between logs files and the song data files.
 To make the analysis more efficient we should have the files loaded into database tables that are designed to answer the questions asked by analytics team.
 Since the analytics team is interested in knowing what songs the users are listening to and probably interested in performing ranking ,aggregation to determine which song is played the most, what is most popular song, which artist released most popular songs.
 Analytics may also be interested in looking at the trends over a period of time.

-In order to support the required analytics a star schema based tables are created.
-Songplay table as the fact table and song, user,artist and time as its dimension tables.
+In order to support the required analytics a star schema design is implemented to design the data warehouse.
+Songplay table is the fact table and song, user,artist and time are dimension tables.
 Database integrity is maintained by using Primary key and foreign key constraints in the table definitions.

 Here is the ER diagram explaining the schema design.